RetroDECK/ES-DE/USERGUIDE.md

 ## Supported game systems

 **Note:** The following list is what the default es_systems.cfg files and the rbsimple-DE theme supports.
-This theme is very comprehensive, so if you're using another theme, it may be that some or many of these systems are not supported.
+This theme set is very comprehensive, so if you're using another theme, it may be that some or many of these systems are not supported.
 EmulationStation will still work but the game system will not be themed which looks very ugly.

-The column **Game system name** corresponds to the directory where you should put your game files, e.g. `~/ROMs/c64` or `~/ROMs/megadrive`.
+The column **Game system name** corresponds to the directory where you should put your game files, e.g. **~/ROMs/c64** or **~/ROMs/megadrive**.

 Regional differences are handled by simply using the game system name corresponding to your region.
-For example for Sega Mega Drive, _megadrive_ would be used by most people in the world, although people from North America would use _genesis_ instead.
+For example for Sega Mega Drive, _megadrive_ would be used by most people in the world, although persons from North America would use _genesis_ instead.
 The same is true for _pcengine_ vs _tg16_ etc. This only affects the theme selection and the corresponding theme graphics, the same emulator and scraper settings are still used for the regional variants although that can of course be modified in the es_systems.cfg file if you wish to.

 Sometimes the name of the console is (more or less) the same for multiple regions, and in those circumstances the region has been added as a suffix to the game system name.
-For example 'na' for North America has been added to `snes` (Super Nintendo).
-The same goes for Japan, as in `megacd` and `megacdjp`.
+For instance **na** for North America has been added to **snes** (Super Nintendo) giving the system name **snesna**.
+The same goes for Japan, as in **megacd** and **megacdjp**.
 Again, this only affects the theme and theme graphics.

-The **Default emulator** column shows the emulator configured in es_systems.cfg, and for emulators that support multiple cores, the configured core is shown inside the brackets.
+The **Default emulator** column shows the emulator configured in es_systems.cfg, and for emulators that support multiple cores, the configured core is shown inside brackets.

-For additional details regarding which game file extensions are supported per system, refer to the **es_systems.cfg** templates [es_systems.cfg_unix](resources/templates/es_systems.cfg_unix), [es_systems.cfg_macos](resources/templates/es_systems.cfg_macos) and [es_systems.cfg_windows](resources/templates/es_systems.cfg_windows).
+For additional details regarding which game file extensions are supported per system, refer to the es_systems.cfg templates [es_systems.cfg_unix](resources/templates/es_systems.cfg_unix), [es_systems.cfg_macos](resources/templates/es_systems.cfg_macos) and [es_systems.cfg_windows](resources/templates/es_systems.cfg_windows).
 Normally the extensions setup in these files should cover everything that the emulators support though.

+Consider the table below a work in progress as it's obvioulsy not fully populated yet!

 | Game system name      | Full name                                      | Default emulator                  | Recommended game setup               |
 | :-------------------- | :--------------------------------------------- | :-------------------------------- | :----------------------------------- |